-Staff have the power to diagnose, assess progress, and make referrals
+Staff have the power to label, name, and diagnose

 - Staff analyze and interpret assessment and test results. - Staff make recommendations based upon participant progress that affect parole eligibility, future classification, and aftercare referrals.

 Staff have authority to determine rules of the relationship